How To Save Your First $100,000

 2. Automate Your Savings

 Staying on track for the long-term goal of saving that first $100,000 is easier when you build in small practices toward that goal.
 One of the easiest ways to save money is to automate the process so you don’t think about it — and don’t leave yourself a choice of whether to put that money away or spend it.
 You can start by automating a deduction from every paycheck to be deposited to a savings account via direct deposit or a transfer from your regular checking account.
+Your bank might already have a program set up that can help boost your savings.
+For example, Bank of America has a program called Keep the Change, where it rounds your purchases up to the nearest dollar and deposits the difference into your savings account.

 Even if you feel you can’t afford to save much, your consistent contributions, however small, will add up over time.
 Plus, after continuously and automatically putting away savings for a few months, you probably won’t notice the money missing from your disposable income.